kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 You can use JSON, YAML or TOML format for your config file.

-You can use `--config-file` flag when running Kosli commands to let the CLI tool know where to look for a config file.
+You can use the `--config-file` flag when running Kosli commands to let the Kosli CLI know where to look for a config file.
 The file needs a valid format and extension, e.g.:

 **kosli-conf.json:**